dsambrano/good_coding_practices/_posts/python/2022-10-03-virtual-environments.md

 So making sure you write good code means making sure you write code that you or others can read, understand, and edit without much hassle.
 The better you get at that skill, the better coder you will become, but simultaneously, you will also have more flexible and reproducible code.
-In this post, we will start by making an environment that can be recreated so anyone can replicated your code on their machine.
+In this post, we will focus on the last part, reproducability.
+We will do this by making an environment that can be recreated so anyone can replicated your code on their machine.

 <!-- excerpt-end -->